 - Measuring the cost-effectiveness or budget-friendliness of remote monitoring for latent MACE biomarkers and MACE itself

 The PRE-MACE learning is aimed at evaluating feasibility regarding adherence and pilot remote monitoring with biosensors, and biomarkers.
 The study will actively use patient-reported outcomes (PROs) to obtain continuous insight of participants in real-time situations.

-The study will rely on Neoteryx’s Mitra® Microsampling device for remote biochemical biomarker monitoring.
+The study will relied on Neoteryx’s Mitra® Microsampling device for remote biochemical biomarker monitoring.
 The FDA-listed class 1 mechanism enhances remote, longitudinal, and volumetric blood sample collection via simple finger pricks.

 The Mitra® device has an absorbent polymeric tip that uptakes blood by a fixed volume (10 µL).
 This enhances sample heterogeneity and overcomes hematocrit bias challenges common with dried blood spots.
 The study will use automated email reminders or push notifications to remind participants to make their scheduled draws.